nascent-works/nascent-works.github.io/_jobs/2021-02-17-senior-test-enginee.markdown

 * Knowledge sharing mindset
 * Good spoken and written English
 * Communication/problem solving skills
-* Ability to own quality assurance part the project
+* Ability to own quality assurance part of the project

 ### Your daily work will include:
 * Perform functional, non-functional testing of web applications